 - Using our training program to deconstruct and challenge elements of the dominant mental health model that may reinforce stigma and oppression.

 Continuing to Lead the Way

-Use of a culturally responsive and anti-oppressive lens in our work continues every day.
+Use of a culturally responsive and equity lens in our work continues every day.
 We actively evaluate client care, staff intersecting identities and accountability, and organizational processes and training.

-To increase the diversity of the mental health workforce, we have established Hamm Horizons Internships for students of color.
+To increase the diversity of the mental health workforce, we have established Hamm Horizons Fellowship Internships.
 We offer culturally responsive in-services and trainings, and we connect with culturally specific organizations for referrals.